Platform-OS/pos-module-core/README.md

 ### Publishing event

-Once something happened in application you can publish event.
-Events should be published directly from page or from command.
+Once something happened in the application you can publish the event.
+Events should be published directly from the page or the command.
 `app/views/pages/debug.liquid`

 ```